chan2will/sdc-wiki/Sending-emails-from-localhost.md

-By default, emails get sent to a directory in your OS temporary files dir.
+By default, emails get saved to a subdirectory of your OS temporary files dir (`/tmp`) rather than sent anywhere.
 To change that, open up `/smilecheck/settings/local.py` and look for the following lines:

 ```
 # Default is to use filebased email backend